metio/terraform-provider-k8s/docs/data-sources/rc_app_stacks_runtime_component_v1_manifest.md

 Optional:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--volumes--ephemeral--volume_claim_template--spec--volume_name--claims))
 - `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 - `requests` (Map of String) Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--volumes--ephemeral--volume_claim_template--spec--volume_name--claims"></a>
+### Nested Schema for `spec.volumes.ephemeral.volume_claim_template.spec.volume_name.claims`

+Required:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.

 <a id="nestedatt--spec--volumes--ephemeral--volume_claim_template--spec--selector"></a>